Wrestling Hillary Clinton: Part III

 We stopped at a stop sign and Coach looked at me and smiled and said, “And here we are.”

 I used my emancipation paperwork to get my driver’s license using Lea’s van to take the test, but then I made the worse mistake of my life up to that point and broke up with Lea because of some ill-conceived belief that I wanted to be morally superior and avoid anyone who indulged in cigarettes, booze, or sex, probably sparked by Rocky’s cranky old coach Mickey, whose raspy voice said: ‘Dames make legs weak.”
-Lea said she was saddened, but she practiced what she preached and it had been a good ride.
-She started college an hour away at Southeastern in Hammond and evolved into something like an older sister of mine who, though promising to visit home every weekend, developed friends her age with similar interests and ended up staying in Hammond most weekends.
-It worked out for the best.
-With her new lifestyle, we probably would have broken up anyway, and if that had happened during wrestling season my ranking would have suffered.

 I was happy to be a part in that.
 And I was happy to consistently be called Magik, a name so far removed from my family that I knew my emancipation was a part of me as permanently as anything could be permanent.
 When not wrestling or practicing, I rode my motorcyle around town in the pleasant fall weather, dodging the thunderstorms that came with hurricane season by dropping into whichever video arcade was nearby.
-I was, as Lea had suggested, enjoying the ride, and had yet to set my sights on wrestling Hillary Clinton; that was the future, and a wise lovely lady once told me that no one knows what the future holds in its hand.
+I was, as Lea had suggested, enjoying the ride, and had yet to set my sights on wrestling Hillary Clinton.
+That was the future, and a wise lovely lady named Princess Lea once told me that no one knows what the future holds in its hand.

 Go to the Table of Contents